Up to 60% off sofas & mattresses — limited‑time deals.

 Pro tips for SynthoSpace mattresses

-• If you choose the thinner foam model, pair it with a supportive, non-flexing base to reduce “bottoming out.”
+• If you choose the thinnest foam model, pair it with a supportive base so you are less likely to feel the frame underneath.

-• Rotate the mattress (head-to-foot) on a regular cadence to even out compression patterns.
+• Rotate the mattress head to foot on a regular schedule to spread out wear.

-• Read seller-specific return and warranty language carefully when buying through marketplaces.
+• Read the seller's trial and warranty language carefully before ordering.

 FAQs